SplinterScience/Non-Parameteric-Bayesian-Approach-for-Uplift-Discretization-and-Feature-Selection/README.md

 # Non-Parameteric-Bayesian-Approach-for-Uplift-Discretization-and-Feature-Selection
 Non-Parameteric Bayesian Approach for Uplift Discretization and Feature Selection

-This repository contains the code of the paper entitled : Non-Parameteric Bayesian Approach for Uplift Discretization and Feature Selection
+This repository contains the code of the paper entitled : Non-Parameteric Bayesian Approach for Uplift Discretization and Feature Selection submitted to  the conference ECML/PKDD 2022

 The code consists of: